-

-A dishwasher that stops mid-cycle can come up at any time.
+A dishwasher may unexpectedly halt in the middle of its cycle at any given moment.
 Most dishwashers are bought with warranties.
 However, the warranty always seems to be up when the dishwasher stops during the wash cycle.

-We at Fix Appliances CA have a wealth of experience and expertise to share with you.
+We at Fix Appliances CA have a wealth of experience and expertise to share.
 The information in this article can help you identify why your dishwasher keeps stopping and solutions you can use to fix the dishwasher on your own.
-Read on to learn more about the reasons and fixes we suggest for this problem.
+Read on to learn more about the reasons for this problem and the fixes we suggest for it.

 Your family needs their dishes cleaned and sanitized by the dishwasher, and if it is broken or stops running after 1 minute, it may be time to consider some of the most common reasons for this problem.
 Below are considered some of the main reasons why a dishwasher stops working mid-cycle: